 If you have a co-debtor on your car loan who is not filing for bankruptcy with you, it is generally not feasible to cramdown a car loan.
 This situation often occurs if both spouses are on the car loan, but only one spouse files the Chapter 13 Bankruptcy.
 When this occurs the creditor might object to the cramdown, or seek monies owed on the car from the non-filing spouse when the bankruptcy is over.

 Contact Levitt & Slafkes to Discuss Lowering Your Car Payments

-The lawyers at Levitt & Slafkes, P.C. have successfully crammed down many car loans in bankruptcy.
+The lawyers at Levitt & Slafkes, P.C. have successfully crammed down many car loans through NJ bankruptcy.
 Contact us today so one of our attorneys can evaluate your case and discuss the best options available to you.
 We are here to help!

 We are proudly designated as a debt relief agency by an Act of Congress.
 We have proudly assisted consumers in filing for Bankruptcy Relief for over 30 years.
 The information on this website and blogs is for general information purposes only.
 Nothing should be taken as legal advice for any individual case or situation.

 Let Our 30 Years Of Experience Work For You

 Can I Lower My Car Payments with a NJ Bankruptcy?

 On Behalf of Levitt & Slafkes, P.C. | Jan 3, 2020 | Chapter 13 Bankruptcy

 - Bankruptcy Automatic Stay